fighter-lee/MyApplication/goodStudy/template.md

 ## 示例
 例1：
-    As can been seen from the column chart above, remarkably different trends of mobile-phone subscriptions between developing and developed countries are vividly demonstrated.There was a striking growth in mobile-phone subscriptions in developing countries,from 0.4 billion in 2000 to 4 billion in 2008.At the meanwhile,mobile-phone subscriptions in developed countries remained stable under 1 billion.
+    As can be seen from the column chart above, remarkably different trends of mobile-phone subscriptions between developing and developed countries are vividly demonstrated.There was a striking growth in mobile-phone subscriptions in developing countries,from 0.4 billion in 2000 to 4 billion in 2008.At the meanwhile,mobile-phone subscriptions in developed countries remained stable under 1 billion.